-25 useful advices for thinking about website design
+25 useful advice when thinking about website design etc.

-In the creation of websites and software, high quality is required in terms of design as well as functionality.
-There are many good things and bad things about design, but Mr. Anthony Hobday, a product designer, explained about the design rule that ``if you follow it for the time being, there will be no problems''.
+When creating websites and software, high quality design is required in addition to functionality.
+There are many good and bad things about design, but product designer Anthony Hobday explained the rules of design that ``if you follow, you won't have any problems.''

 Visual design rules you can safely follow every time